tanem/npmrel/README.md

 ## Examples

-From within a Git repo at version `1.0.0`, we can release a major version bump as follows.
-The commit message in this case will be `This is release v2.0.0`:
+From within a Git repo at version `1.0.0`, we can release a major version bump as follows:

 ```
 $ npmrel major -m "This is release v%s"
+$ git log -1 --format="%s"
+This is release v2.0.0
 ```

-Now let's say we'd like to bump the patch version using the default commit message.
-The commit message in this case will be `Release v2.0.1`:
+Now let's say we'd like to bump the patch version using the default commit message:

 ```
 $ npmrel patch
+$ git log -1 --format="%s"
+Release v2.0.1
 ```

-We can also specify the version directly.
-The commit message in this case will be `Releasing version 2.1.0`:
+We can also specify the version directly:

 ```
 $ npmrel v2.1.0 -m "Releasing version %s"
+$ git log -1 --format="%s"
+Releasing version 2.1.0
 ```